-Ethiopia is the second most populous country in Africa (98 million in 2014).
-It is in the top 10 fastest growing economies in the world (based on a 2008-2013 average), albeit from a low base.
+Ethiopia is the second most populous country in Africa (104 million in 2017).
+It is one of the fastest growing economies in the world (based on a 2010-2014 average), albeit from a low base.
 Linguistically, the country is a mosaic of about 100 languages that can be classified into four groups–Semitic, Cushitic, Omotic and Nilotic.
-Apart from a five-year occupation by Mussolini's Italy, it has never been colonised.
+Apart from a five-year occupation by Mussolini's Italy from 1935-1940, it was never colonised.

-In 2012, Ethiopia was ranked the third highest ODA recipient in the world at US$3.26 billion, although ODA per capita was relatively low (ranked 86th at $42 per capita).
-Ethiopia houses almost 600,000 refugees from the neighbouring countries of South Sudan, Sudan, Somalia and Eritrea.
-Australia is a donor to maternal, neonatal and child health (MNCH); and provides training delivered through scholarships and study tours, with a focus on extractives and agriculture.
-The Hamlin Fistula Hospital and the Fred Hollows Foundation, both set up by Australians, have had a long relationships with Ethiopia delivering much needed medical services.
+Ethiopia is consistently one of the largest recipients of official development assistance.
+Ethiopia is currently responding to a major drought linked to El Nino weather conditions.
+Australia provides training delivered through scholarships and study tours to Ethiopia, with a focus on extractives and agriculture.
+The Hamlin Fistula Hospital and the Fred Hollows Foundation, both set up by Australians, have had long relationships with Ethiopia, delivering much needed medical services.

 Economic and trade information

 This document may not meet the Web Content Accessibility Guidelines (WCAG) 2.1.
 If you require a fully accessible copy of this document, please contact StatsSection@dfat.gov.au